loureed100/gorilla-custom-motors/README.md

 # gorilla-custom-motors

-code removed for security reasons, the management
+code removed for security reasons, the owner of dealership request